RTEMS/rtems-docs/eng/req/items.rst

 Test Suite Item Type
 ^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``test-suite``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``test-suite``.
 This set of attributes specifies a test suite.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 test-brief
     The attribute value shall be a string.
 It shall be the test suite brief